matomo-org/developer-documentation/docs/form-analytics/faq.md

 ## How do I track a form conversion manually?

-Piwik can automatically track a form conversion when it is configured under "Administration => Forms".
+Piwik can automatically track a form conversion when the form is configured under "Administration => Forms".
 If your website does not forward the user to another page after submitting a form successfully, you may need to track a form conversion manually.
-A form conversion should be only tracked when the form was submitted without any validation errors.
+When you implement a form conversion manually, make sure to track the conversion only when the form was submitted without any validation errors.
   This means there might be several forms submits before a form is actually converted.

 If you don't redirect a user to another page when the form is converted and the form is still shown on the same page when the conversion happens, you can track a form conversion like this: